 1. Li et al. YM155 Inhibits Neuroblastoma Growth through Degradation of MYCN: A New Role as a USP7 Inhibitor, European Journal of Pharmaceutical Sciences (2022) doi: https://doi.org/10.1016/j.ejps.2022.106343

-PC-002 is currently in Phase 2 studies for multiple indications and has demonstrated initial efficacy as well as safety in an ongoing monotherapy trial in relapsed and refractory high-grade B-cell lymphoma and Burkitt lymphoma patients with myc rearrangement (NCT05263583).
-Cothera presented the data at the European Hematology Association (EHA) 2023 Congress (June 2023) as well as at the 65th American Society of Hematology (ASH) annual meeting (December 2023).
+PC-002 is currently in Phase 2 studies for multiple indications and has demonstrated initial efficacy as well as safety in a monotherapy trial in relapsed and refractory high-grade B-cell lymphoma and Burkitt lymphoma patients with myc rearrangement (NCT05263583).
+Cothera presented the monotherapy study data at the 66th American Society of Hematology (ASH) annual meeting (December 2024).

 Cothera Bioscience is a clinical stage biopharmaceutical company developing therapeutics for previously undruggable oncology targets with high unmet medical needs.
 The team of clinicians, scientists and various professionals are working tirelessly to bring new medicines to patients as quickly and safely as possible.
 Our clinical-stage investigational agents, sepantronium bromide and zotiraciclib, are currently in human clinical trials undergoing careful evaluation of their efficacy and safety.
 Cothera believes that participation in clinical trials is the best way for patients to access these investigational medicines prior to approval.
 Thus, Cothera is not currently providing access to these therapies outside of clinical trials.
 Participation in Cothera clinical trials is voluntary, and the experimental agents are provided without charge.
 Cothera will continue to evaluate its policy of Expanded Access periodically as these experimental agents advance through the clinical development process.